Polyglot programming

 Most programmers know several languages.
-I, as web developer, work on a daily basis with Groovy, SQL, Bash Scripting, HTML, CSS, JavaScript…
+As a web developer, I work on a daily basis with Groovy, SQL, Bash Scripting, HTML, CSS, and JavaScript.

-Learning different languages allows us to solve problems with the most appropriate language and to explore new paths of thinking about computational problems.
+Learning different languages allows us to solve problems with the most appropriate tool and to explore new paths of thinking about computational problems.

-Neal Ford coined the term polyglot programming, to refer about this topic:
+Neal Ford coined the term polyglot programming to express this concept:

 I think it’s important in this day and age of polyglot programming to understand a variety of different languages, as they are the design tools we use to craft software.
 Just like regular engineers must understand the physical properties of different materials, we should understand the capabilities, strengths, and weaknesses of different languages.
 And when to apply them.